miguelfmc/miguelfmc/README.md

 - 🔭 I’m currently working on:
   - Sharpening my data structures and algorithms skills
+  - Learning about some of the crazier and less known Python "ins and outs" like metaclasses, descriptors and coroutines
   - Trying to keep up with the latest in AI, especially LLMs!
+  - Getting a better grasp on the fairly extensive Recommender Systems literature
   - Revamping my personal portfolio
-- 🌱 I’m currently learning the basics of MLOps, Bayesian Statistics and uncertainty quantification for ML (especially conformal prediction!)
+- 🌱 I’m currently learning the basics of MLOps, Recommender Systems, Bayesian Statistics and uncertainty quantification for ML (especially conformal prediction!)
 - ⚡ Fun fact: in a past life, I played the drums in a band 🥁

 ### Recent projects